-The voice of the blood of your brother is crying out from the ground!
+“What have you done?
+The voice of the damim of your brother is crying out to me from the adamah!”
 (Genesis/Bereishit 4:10)

 Both Hebrew words come from the same root as adam (“human”, also the name of the father of Cain and Abel, whom God makes out of dirt in Chapter 2).
 To be human is, among other things, to be red.
 Dam, “blood”, is obviously red.
 And traditional commentary explains that uncultivated earth (at least in the world described by the Torah) is red clay.

-This week’s Torah portion, Toledot (“histories”), tells the story of the twins Esau and Jacob, from their conception to age 40, when Jacob flees because Esau is threatening to kill him.
+This week’s Torah portion, Toledot (“Histories”), tells the story of the twins Esau and Jacob, from their conception until they are in their forties and Jacob flees because Esau is threatening to kill him.

-And her days of pregnancy were completed, and hey! twins were in her womb.
-And the first one went out, red all over like a fur robe of hair, and they called his name Esau.
-And after that his brother went out, and his hand held onto the heel of Esau, so he called his name Jacob … (Genesis 25:24-26)
+Then her days of pregnancy were completed, and hey! –twins were in her womb.
+And the first one went out, admoni all over like a fur robe of hair, and they called his name Eisav.
+And after that his brother went out, and … they called his name Jacob..
+(Genesis 25:24-26)

-Even at birth, Esau is red.
-(The text is not clear about whether he has ruddy skin and is covered with hair, or whether his fur-like hair is reddish.
-Either way, he is born red, like blood, and hairy, like a wild man.)
+The text is not clear about whether he has ruddy skin and is covered with hair, or whether his fur-like hair is reddish.
+Either way, he is born red, like blood, and hairy, like a beast.

 Since Esau is born a moment before Jacob, he counts as the firstborn son.
-In the world of the Torah, when the patriarch of an extended family dies, his firstborn son inherits a double portion of his father’s possessions, and also becomes the family’s priest or intercessor with God.
+In the world of the Torah, when the patriarch of an extended family dies, his firstborn son inherits a double portion of his father’s possessions, and also becomes the family’s priest.
 Yet in this story, when Esau grows up and becomes a hunter, he does not care about the role of the firstborn.
 Jacob, who stays in the tents, cares very much.

-Jacob stewed a stew, and Esau came in from the field, and he was exhausted.
-And Esau said to Jacob: “Please, let me gulp down some of the red– this red– because I am famished.”
+Jacob stewed a stew, and Esau came in from the field, and he was famished.
+And Esau said to Jacob: “Please let me gulp down some of the adom— this adom— because I am famished.”
 Therefore his name was called Edom.
 (Genesis 25:29-30)

-Edom = a people who later lived east of the Jordan valley, supposedly descended from Esau.
-(The Hebrew word comes from the same root as adom = red.)
+Edom (אֳדוֹם) = a people who later lived in the hill country east of the Jordan river valley, supposedly descended from Esau.
+(From the same root as adom = red.)